appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     });
     ```
 -   **transformSuggestionsQuery** `(query: Object) => Promise<Object>`
-    It works in a same way like `transformQuery` except it transforms the suggestions query DSL instead of results query.
+    It works in a same way as `transformQuery`, except it transforms the suggestions query DSL instead of results query.

 > Note:
 >
-> Please note that the `transformQuery` and `transformSuggestionsQuery` callbacks are called before the `transformRequest`.
+> Please note that the `transformQuery` and `transformSuggestionsQuery` callbacks are called before the `transformRequest` call is made.
 -   **beforeValueChange** `(value: string) => Promise<any>`
-    is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
+    is a callback function which accepts the component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
-This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.<br/>
+This method can act as a gatekeeper for query execution since it only executes the query after the provided promise has been resolved.<br/>
     For example:
     ```js
     const searchbase = new Searchbase({